THINK-BANK/DBCheck/README.md

 > ❤️ Thank you for supporting DBCheck.
 >
-> DBCheck Professional is proprietary commercial software.
-All rights reserved.
-No copying, modification, decompiling, or distribution is permitted without prior written authorization.
+> The DBCheck community is open source software that can be copied, modified, distributed, or used for commercial purposes within the scope of an open source license.
 >
 > If you find DBCheck useful, your support is appreciated.
 If not, that's completely okay too.
 A GitHub Star, bug report, feature suggestion, code contribution, or simply sharing the project with others is equally valuable.
 >